-"If you are the owner of a small business, make sure that everyone who talks to customers on the phone, or answers the business line, is trained," said Gail Goodman, president at communications and phone training company ConsulTel.
+"If you are the owner of a small business, make sure that everyone who talks to customers on the phone or answers the business line is trained," said Gail Goodman, president of communications and phone training company ConsulTel.

-To start, Goodman provided the following phone etiquette tips on the do's and don'ts of call center customer service for small businesses.
+To start, Goodman provided the following phone etiquette tips on call center customer service for small businesses.

 1. Consistency is key.